EOP Summer Bridge

 Q: Can transfer students participate in Summer Bridge?

 A: Yes.
-Transfer students are part of the Incoming Cohort and should participate in the Summer Bidge experience.
-Transfer students who have dependents and/or need personal accommodations should contact the EOP office for support.
+First-time transfer students can and should participate in the Summer Bidge experience.
+Transfer students who have dependents and/or need personal accommodations should contact the EOP office for support in advance of the first day of Summer Bridge.

 Q: Who leads the Summer Bridge program?